David and Catherine Birnie: Trial and sentencing

 When sent to trial, David pleaded guilty to four counts of murder and one count each of abduction and rape.
-When asked why he had pleaded guilty, he gestured toward the victims' families and said, "It's the least I could do."
 He was sentenced to four terms of life imprisonment.
 After being found sane enough to stand trial, Catherine was also sentenced to four terms of life imprisonment by the Supreme Court of Western Australia; under law at the time, both were required to serve twenty years before being eligible for parole.

 Imprisonment

 Initially, David was held at the maximum-security Fremantle Prison, but he was soon moved to solitary confinement to keep him from coming to harm from other prisoners.
 Three of the original death row cells were converted for him and he stayed there until the prison was closed in 1991.
 The cell can occasionally be viewed on the True Crime Tour held daily at Fremantle Prison.
 While incarcerated, the Birnies exchanged more than 2,600 letters but were not allowed any other form of contact.

 David was found dead in his cell at Casuarina Prison on 7 October 2005 at 4:30 am local time.
 He was 54 years old.
 An inquest found that he had hanged himself from an air vent using a length of cord.
 Various factors led to his suicide; a failure to provide him with his antidepressants had exacerbated his depression, his computer had been confiscated and he was suspected of sexually assaulting another prisoner.
 He was described by a former prison officer as a 'model prisoner' who looked after injured animals.
 Catherine was not allowed to attend his funeral.

 Catherine is imprisoned at Bandyup Women's Prison.
 Since being incarcerated she has worked as a prison librarian and appeared in a prison production of Nunsense.
 In 2007, her parole application was rejected and the then Attorney-General of Western Australia, Jim McGinty, said that her release was unlikely while he remained in office.

 Catherine's case was to be reviewed again in January 2010; however, on 14 March 2009, new Western Australian Attorney-General Christian Porter, following requests from the victims' families, determined she would stay in jail for life.
 This decision makes her the third Australian woman (after Katherine Knight and Patricia Byers) to have her papers marked "never to be released".
 Her appeal of this decision was turned down in March 2010 by Porter.
 Her fourth bid for parole was declined in 2016.
-That same year, Kate Moir began a campaign to end Western Australian laws that automatically put convicts up for parole every three years.
+That same year, surviving victim Kate Moir began a campaign to end Western Australian laws that automatically put convicts up for parole every three years.
 Moir has stated Birnie has never even applied for parole.

 In 2017, Catherine's youngest son, under the alias Peter, called for her execution, stating that his relation to her has resulted in him being assaulted on multiple occasions.
-He also supports Moir's campaign.
+He also supports Moir's campaign to end automatic parole candidacy.